ComparativeGenomicsToolkit/cactus/README.md

 grep apt-get Dockerfile | head -1 | sed -e 's/RUN //g' -e 's/apt-get/sudo apt-get/g'
 ```

-Prgoressive Cactus can be built on ARM cpus including on Mac (with packages installed via Brew), but Minigraph-Cactus is currently X86-only.
+Progressive Cactus can be built on ARM cpus including on Mac (with packages installed via Brew), but Minigraph-Cactus is currently X86-only.

 To build Cactus, run
 ```